CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 By default, ports configured for PTP are in auto mode, where the state of the port is determined by the BMC algorithm.

 You can configure *Forced Master* mode on a PTP port so that it is always in a master state and the BMC algorithm is not run for this port.
-Any announce messages received on this port are ignored.
+Any Announce messages received on this port are ignored.

 ```
 cumulus@switch:~$ cl set interface swp6 service ptp forced-master on